Couch to Half Marathon: 12-Week Training Program, Nutrition & Tips

 Training Tips

-Think about it like this: breathe in for three steps, then out for two.
+1. Breathe in for three steps, then out for two.
 That’s your easy run cadence.

 For example, if your feet feel like concrete, and you notice that you can send a message down to your feet to try to take that heaviness away.
 Send breath down to your feet and repeat in your head “my feet feel light and cool.”
 Will it work every time?
 Not every time, but this matched with breathing patterns can really help.